-The very first Christians, the Ebionites, Nazorenes, Gnostic Christians and others, were all adoptionists.
-In accordance with the first hundred years of Christian belief and with the oldest manuscripts of the Bible, Jesus was born in a normal way like the rest of us, to his parents, Joseph and Mary, from the line of David as prophesized.
-Jesus kept God's laws so well that on his baptism, God adopted him as his son, and sent him to the cross as a truly innocent, perfect sacrifice, to atone for the sins of all mankind, to fulfil promises made in the Jewish scriptures.
+The very first Christians, the Ebionites1, Nazorenes, Gnostic Christians and others, were all adoptionists.
+In accordance with the first hundred years of Christian belief and with the oldest manuscripts of the Bible, Jesus was born in a normal way like the rest of us, to his parents, Joseph and Mary, from the line of David as prophesized (Matt.
+1:1,9:27, Luke 1:32, John 7:41-3, Acts 13:23, 2 Tim.
+2:8, Rev. 5:5 and 22:16).
+Jesus kept God's laws so well that on his baptism, God adopted him as his son (as per Matt.
+3:16, Mark 1:9-10 and Luke 3:22.
+In older manuscripts Luke 3:22 quotes Psalm 2:7: "You are my Son, today I have begotten you"), and sent him to the cross as a truly innocent, perfect sacrifice, to atone for the sins of all mankind, to fulfil promises made in the Jewish scriptures.
 God signalled to the world that this sacrifice had been accepted by raising Jesus from the dead and raising him up directly into heaven.
-The doctrine of the Virgin Birth, so popular amongst Roman mystery religions and paganism at the time, was never accepted by adoptionists1.
-It was only hundreds of years later when the concept of the Trinity was codified by the Pauline/Cappadocian Christians that adoptionist beliefs became condemned; yet, it represented the truer and original form of Christian belief.2
+The doctrine of the Virgin Birth, so popular amongst Roman mystery religions and paganism at the time, was never accepted by adoptionists2.
+It was only hundreds of years later when the concept of the Trinity was codified by the Pauline/Cappadocian Christians that adoptionist beliefs became condemned; yet, it represented the truer and original form of Christian belief.3

 In typical pagan and Greek myths, the son of god has a miraculous or eventful birth.
 After that, almost no stories are told of their early life, their infancy or adolescence.
 In such myths, people only really tell tales about their hero later life when he is a capable adult.
 Likewise with Jesus: For some reason, the stories about Jesus follow the same pattern of revelation as other god-man myths: Almost nothing is written of Jesus as a child.
 Some say that this is because the history of Jesus was a purposeful rewriting of older pagan myths, merely being retold in a different language with a new, almost-contemporary hero.